robertfeldt/ConfReviewSimulator/README.md

 # I found a strange thing in your results!

 I'm sure there are some bugs here; I did this while on parental leave while my little one was taking naps throughout the day.
 Please be gentle. :) But contact me to point out the problem so I can fix it, thanks.

+To me it seem strange that the MAPE for DoubleBlind can sometimes be higher than for NoAuthLimit while the unfairness always seems lower.
+But I guess the mean in MAPE can be tricked by a few outliers.

+It also seem strange to me that there is so little effect on the number of groups that gets accepted.
+But it does increase for AuthLimit2Best and Rnd which seems in line with what I expected.
+That this is not seen for DoubleBlind might be because it just reflects that DB makes the process more fair so that, as modeled here, high-prestigious groups get more papers in which outweighs any other effect.